-General introduction to Christian spirituality with emphasis on personal prayer.
-Goal is to improve the quality of Christian living and praying through better understanding of their internal dynamics.
-Course focuses on the theology of the Holy spirit, spirituality of Thomas Merton, mysticism and discernment of spirits.
-Students are expected to practice techniques presented in class.
+General introduction to Christian spirituality with special emphasis on Ignatian spirituality.
+Goal is to deepen understanding of spirituality as well as to improve the quality of Christian living by developing practices of personal prayer and discernment of spirits.
+Special emphasis placed on the theology of the Holy Spirit, Ignatian spirituality and the spirituality of Thomas Merton.